-Successful Implementation of Trauma-Informed Approaches in Crisis Services and Supports
+Trauma-Informed Innovations in Crisis Services

 According to SAMHSA’s publication: Crisis Services: Effectiveness, Cost-Effectiveness, and Funding Strategies, “National statistics attest to the significant need for crisis services.
 In 2010, 2.2 million hospitalizations and 5.3 million emergency department visits involved a diagnosis related to a mental health condition.
 Not everyone will experience a need for crisis services but some factors man increase the risk of crisis such as poverty, unstable housing, coexisting substance use, and other physical health problems.
 The research base on the effectiveness of crisis service has been growing, with evidence that crisis stabilization, community-based short-term crisis care, peer crisis services, and mobile crisis services can divert people from unnecessary hospitalizations and insure the least restrictive treatment option.
 A continuum of crisis services can assist in reducing costs and address the problem that lead to the crisis.
 The primary goal of these services is to stabilize and improve symptoms of distress and engage people in the most appropriate treatment.